QuietBond/.github/profile/README.md

-# QuietBond - Intimate Friendship App
+# QuietBond - Meaningful Connections for Curious Hearts & Brilliant Minds

 Welcome to QuietBond, a React Native mobile application designed for authentic, intelligent people seeking meaningful, trust-based friendships and connections.
 Inspired by the nostalgia of 1990s text-based MUDs and 1980s pen-pal exchanges, QuietBond offers a minimalist, cozy, and intellectual experience.